Hyundai to enter 7-seater premium SUV space in India with Alcazar launch this yr

 HMIL said the Alcazar has been inspired by royal lineage of castles and palaces, denoting grandeur, spaciousness and solidity.
 It is targeted at sophisticated, innovative and tech savvy customers.

 It, however, did not disclose further details of the upcoming product.
-(AGENCIES)
+(PTI)

 Hyundai to enter 7-seater premium SUV space in India with Alcazar launch this yr

-NEW DELHI : Hyundai Motor India Ltd (HMIL) on Wednesday said it will enter the seven-seater premium SUV segment in India with the global debut of its Alcazar model this year.
+NEW DELHI, Feb 24: Hyundai Motor India Ltd (HMIL) on Wednesday said it will enter the seven-seater premium SUV segment in India with the global debut of its Alcazar model this year.